greydongilmore/AFIDS_macaca/material/README.md

   * Jump to AC or another midline AFID to get to the mid-sagittal slice, then place using the sagittal view
   * Most superior point of cerebellar vermis; one of the vermian lobules
+  * Axial view will allow you to choose the most superior part of the vermis; Scroll through this view while remaining in midline until you reach the apex.
   * **Name:** 10
   * **Description:** Culmen